gmichalo/UmlsBERT/README.md

  **MedNLi task**
 - MedNLI is available through the MIMIC-III derived data repository.
 Any individual certified to access MIMIC-III can access MedNLI through the following [link](https://physionet.org/content/mednli/1.0.0/)

-   -**Converting into an appropriate format**: After downloading and unzipping the MedNLi dataset on the folder *examples/text-classification/dataset/mednli/mednli*, run the following python code in the *examples/text-classification/dataset/mednli/* folder  that we provide in order to convert the dataset into a format that is appropriate for the UmlsBERT model
+   - **Converting into an appropriate format**: After downloading and unzipping the MedNLi dataset (mednli-a-natural-language-inference-dataset-for-the-clinical-domain-1.0.0.zip) on the folder *examples/text-classification/dataset/mednli/*, run the following python code in the *examples/text-classification/dataset/mednli/* folder  that we provide in order to convert the dataset into a format that is appropriate for the UmlsBERT model
 ```
 python3  mednli.py
 ```
+- This python code will create the files: train.tsv,dev_matched.tsv and test_matched.tsv in the  *text-classification/dataset/mednli/mednli* folder
 - We provide an example-notebook under the folder  *experiements/*:
   - [*experiements/MedNLI_task.ipynb*](https://github.com/gmichalo/umls_bert/blob/umls_clean/experiments/MedNLI_task.ipynb)